Indigenous Community Mediation

 The challenge is to get information out and to receive community input in a way that is both meaningful and useful.
 Mediation responds to this challenge by providing a variety of ways in which to connect and work with participants.

-A number of professional mediators across Canada are experienced in providing conflict resolution services in the Aboriginal context.
+A number of professional mediators across Canada are experienced in providing conflict resolution services in the Indigenous context.

 The Aboriginal Human Rights Project 2012 (sponsored by Mediate BC through funding provided by the Law Foundation of British Columbia) had this to say in relation to First Nations dispute resolution in the human rights context: